 In Problem Five, you will begin the 3D drawing by selecting the Metric template.
-In Figure 6.2, the window "Select Template" is loaded by selecting the New command on the AutoCAD Main Menu.
-A list of templates is loaded in the "Select template" window.
+In Figure 6.2, the window "Create New Drawing" is loaded by selecting the New tool on the Standard Toolbar.
+Select the "Use the Template" (third button) at the top of the Create New Drawing window.
+A list of templates is loaded in the Select a Template list box.
 Scroll down the list and select Metric.dwt.
 A new drawing file will open that contains the system variables and layer definitions which you will use later in Paper Space to finish the drawing.